felipecrs/dynamic-hostports-k8s/README.md

   template:
     metadata:
       annotations:
-        #dynamic-hostports.k8s/8080: 'DO NOT SET' # This value will be automatically set by the tool
+        # dynamic-hostports.k8s/8080: 'DO NOT SET' # This value will be automatically set by the tool
-        #dynamic-hostports.k8s/8082: 'DO NOT SET' # you can query it to determine the outgoing hostport
+        # dynamic-hostports.k8s/8082: 'DO NOT SET' # you can query it to determine the outgoing hostport
+        # dynamic-hostports.k8s/node-fqdn: 'DO NOT SET' # you can query it to determine the fully qualified hostname of the node running the pod
       labels:
         app: dynamic-hostport-example-deployment
         # This is where the magic happens